littlebizzy/slickstack/readme.md

 | **Adminer** | 5.4.2 | default config |
 | **Iptables** | 1.8.x | `rules.v4` + `rules.v6` |
 | **Fail2ban** | 1.0.x | `jail.local` + custom filters |

-## Requirements

-*NOTE: SlickStack is designed for one primary domain per server.
-It will never support installing multiple TLDs (multi-tenancy) on a single server, and it will not include a built-in UI.
-This keeps the stack focused on speed, stability, security, and predictable integration with third-party management tools.*

-SlickStack works best on [KVM cloud servers](https://slickstack.io/hosting) such as DigitalOcean, Vultr, and Linode.
-Basic WordPress sites can run on 1GB+ RAM, while 2GB+ RAM is recommended for WooCommerce, Multisite, bbPress, BuddyPress, membership sites, forums, or other dynamic/high-traffic workloads.
-As your site grows, you can upgrade the server and run `sudo bash /var/www/ss-install` again so SlickStack can re-apply optimized settings for the available resources.

-By default, MySQL connects locally over TCP to `127.0.0.1:3306` using databases named `production`, `staging`, and `development`, depending on whether staging/dev sites are enabled.
-Remote databases can also be used, but server clustering and load balancing are not a SlickStack goal; the stack is focused on simple, high-performance WordPress servers for the majority of sites that do not need complex enterprise architecture.

-SlickStack is HTTPS-only and enables HSTS by default, so plain HTTP sites are not supported.
-Because SlickStack uses self-signed OpenSSL certificates by default, Cloudflare should be active in front of your server before HTTPS will appear fully secure in browsers.
-After the first `ss-install` has completed, you can switch to Certbot / Let's Encrypt if preferred.

 ## Philosophy